bisqwit/crt-filter/README.md

 ![gamma](https://render.githubusercontent.com/render/math?math=value\leftarrow+value^\gamma\text{ for every color channel }value\text{ in the picture})

-Then, blurry copy is added into with the picture, by literally adding its pixel values into the target pixel values and writing the result to the target.
+Then, the blurry copy is merged into the picture, by literally adding its pixel values into the target pixel values.

 ![gamma](https://render.githubusercontent.com/render/math?math=value\leftarrow+value%2Bvalue_{copy}\text{ for every color channel }value\text{ in the picture})